aakashsh1201/Fake_News_Detection_Using_RNN/README.md

 It is the first algorithm that remembers its input, due to an internal memory, which makes it perfectly suited for machine learning problems that involve sequential data.

-Here, in the following repository RNN is used to detect the fake news spread in reference to the below given dataset.
+Here, in the following repository, RNN is used to detect the fake news spread in reference to the dataset given below.

 Access the data used here :-
 >https://drive.google.com/drive/folders/1K_okSv_J2oWEZrttMLH1nAZHcja2b3oZ